Weitzman ECHO Advanced Primary Care 2022-2023

 - Care team members

-Related to psychiatric care in a primary care setting, by the end of the first 10-session module, participants will be able to:
+Related to patients experiencing substance use disorders in a primary care setting, by the end of the second 10-session module, participants will be able to:

 What is Project ECHO®?
 Project ECHO® was developed by Sanjeev Arora, MD, at the University of New Mexico Health Sciences Center and is a collaborative model of medical education and care management that helps improve clinicians' knowledge and skills to improve patient care.
 ECHOs are designed to be a longer term continuing education programs to create a virtual community for providers and care team members to connect and learn from leading experts and receive guidance from peers and experts.
 This ECHO learning community provides mentorship and peer support which make this model unique and provide long-lasting impact beyond typical e-learning styles.
 Weitzman ECHO clinics are specifically designed to meet the needs of safety net primary care providers and their communities like providers practicing in federally qualified health centers (FQHCs).